Recent human evolution: Archaic admixture

 Genetic evidence suggests that a species dubbed Homo heidelbergensis is the last common ancestor of Neanderthals, Denisovans, and Homo sapiens.
 This common ancestor lived between 600,000 and 750,000 years ago, likely in either Europe or Africa.
 Members of this species migrated throughout Europe, the Middle East, and Africa and became the Neanderthals in Western Asia and Europe while another group moved further east and evolved into the Denisovans, named after the Denisova Cave in Russia where the first known fossils of them were discovered.
 In Africa, members of this group eventually became anatomically modern humans.
 Migrations and geographical isolation notwithstanding, the three descendant groups of Homo heidelbergensis later met and interbred.

-DNA analysis reveals that modern-day Tibetans, Melanesians, and Australian Aboriginals carry about 3–5% of Denisovan DNA.
-In addition, DNA analysis of Indonesians and Papua New Guineans indicates that Homo sapiens and Denisovans interbred as recently as between 15,000 and 30,000 years ago.

 Archaeological research suggests that as prehistoric humans swept across Europe 45,000 years ago, Neanderthals went extinct.
 Even so, there is evidence of interbreeding between the two groups as humans expanded their presence in the continent.
 While prehistoric humans carried 3–6% Neanderthal DNA, modern humans have only about 2%.
 This seems to suggest selection against Neanderthal-derived traits.
 For example, the neighborhood of the gene FOXP2, affecting speech and language, shows no signs of Neanderthal inheritance whatsoever.

 Introgression of genetic variants acquired by Neanderthal admixture has different distributions in Europeans and East Asians, pointing to differences in selective pressures.
 Though East Asians inherit more Neanderthal DNA than Europeans, East Asians, South Asians, Australo-Melanesians, Native Americans, and Europeans all share Neanderthal DNA, so hybridization likely occurred between Neanderthals and their common ancestors coming out of Africa.
 Their differences also suggest separate hybridization events for the ancestors of East Asians and other Eurasians.

 Following the genome sequencing of three Vindija Neanderthals, a draft sequence of the Neanderthal genome was published and revealed that Neanderthals shared more alleles with Eurasian populations—such as French, Han Chinese, and Papua New Guinean—than with sub-Saharan African populations, such as Yoruba and San.
 According to the authors of the study, the observed excess of genetic similarity is best explained by recent gene flow from Neanderthals to modern humans after the migration out of Africa.
 But gene flow did not go one way.
 The fact that some of the ancestors of modern humans in Europe migrated back into Africa means that modern Africans also carry some genetic materials from Neanderthals.
 In particular, Africans share 7.2% Neanderthal DNA with Europeans but only 2% with East Asians.